0x3F-Lab/love-letters/README.md

 Will be on localhost (idk which port)

+## Workflow

+- New task in project
+- Assign yourself
+- Turn into issue
+- Create branch from issue (MAKE SURE SOURCE IS DEVELOPMENT)
+- Do code for issue
+- Pull request into development
+- Pull request into main

 # What we need to add

 a description of the purpose of the application, explaining the its design and use.